mperez83/CSUF-VGDC-Spring-2020-Game-Jam/README.md

 # GJ-Socratic-Symphony
-Unity game submission for VGDC's Slam Jam 2020!
+Unity game submission for VGDC's Slam Jam!
 In this game, you fight against another friend in an arena where you shoot instruments at eachother.

 Play it here: https://star-games.itch.io/socratic-symphony